docpad-archive/documentation/extend/plugin-write.html.md

 If you are just adding some basic functionality that is specific to a site then everything we've described thus far is probably enough.
 However if you're doing something thats more generic, or could be useful to other people, then why not create your plugin so its reusable?
 This has many advantages, you can distribute your plugin on NPM, you can use it across multiple projects, and you can setup unit tests to ensure your plugin works correctly.

-Here's the extra files that we will need to add to our project:
+Here's the extra files that we will need to add to our plugin:

 ```
-docpad-plugin-yourpluginname/
 .gitignore
 .npmignore
 Cakefile
 LICENSE.md
 README.md
 ```

 You can find the contents of these files on our [example plugin repository](https://github.com/balupton/docpad-plugin-yourpluginname).